-Here are the Latest Greatest HubSpot Software Updates
+Here are the Latest Greatest HubSpot Software Updates for 2020

 For those of you who are fortunate enough to use HubSpot as your marketing, sales, and service automation platform, discovering the latest updates that have been added to the system can be very exciting.

 (Ok, maybe my idea of exciting is different from yours, but these really are some great upgrades to the platform, and I think you’ll love them!
 So, exciting, right?)

 HubSpot is constantly updating and improving their platform to make it an even better tool to help you grow your business.
 The updates rolled out this month are no exception.

 Let’s dive into the new opportunities you have to automate and improve your sales, marketing, and service capabilities.

 - Content editor updates

 - Quote improvements

 - Updated permission settings